 Capital resources of Midas Gold consist primarily of cash and cash equivalents.
-As at June 30, 2019, Midas Gold had cash and cash equivalents totaling approximately \$32.8 million, approximately \$0.6 million in other current assets and \$3.2 million in trade and other payables.
+As at September 30, 2019, Midas Gold had cash and cash equivalents totaling approximately \$25.9 million, approximately \$0.5 million in other current assets and \$4.0 million in trade and other payables.
 With its current capital resources, Midas Gold has sufficient funds to continue to advance the Stibnite Gold Project towards completion of a feasibility study and to continue to advance the regulatory process related to permitting for mine development, but additional funding will be required to complete this work.
-During 2019 and beyond, Midas plans to:
+During the remainder of 2019 and beyond, Midas plans to:

-• Continue engaging with Project stakeholders to provide those stakeholders with the opportunity for better understanding of the Project concepts and to provide a forum for such stakeholders to provide further input into the Project, possible options and alternatives;

-- Continuing to collect environmental baseline data in support of the ongoing regulatory processes related to permitting for site restoration and redevelopment of the Project; - Continuing to advance the Project towards completion of a Feasibility Study; - Continuing to advance the regulatory process for the restoration and redevelopment of the Project, including the repair of legacy impacts and operation of a modern mining and processing facility that would provide a social and economic benefit to the local community and restoration of the Project site.
+- Continue engaging with Project stakeholders to provide those stakeholders with the opportunity for better understanding of the Project concepts and to provide a forum for such stakeholders to provide further input into the Project, possible options and alternatives; - Continue to collect environmental baseline data in support of the ongoing regulatory processes related to permitting for site restoration and redevelopment of the Project; - Continue to advance the Project towards completion of a Feasibility Study; - Continue to advance the regulatory process for the restoration and redevelopment of the Project, including the repair of legacy impacts and operation of a modern mining and processing facility that would provide a social and economic benefit to the local community and restoration of the Project site.

 Midas Gold has a current liability of \$0.1 million related to the warrant derivative.
-There are no circumstances under which Midas Gold will be required to pay any cash upon exercise or expiry of the warrants (see Note 4 in the Interim Financial Statements).
+There are no circumstances under which Midas Gold will be required to pay any cash upon exercise or expiry of the warrants (see Note 5 in the Interim Financial Statements).

-Midas Gold has long term liabilities of \$53.2 million related to the Convertible Notes and the related embedded derivative.
-The Convertible Note derivative is valued at fair value in accordance with IFRS.
-There are no circumstances in which the Corporation would be required to pay cash related to the \$27.5 million Convertible Note Derivative upon conversion of the Convertible Notes (see Notes 5 and 6 in the Interim Financial Statements).
+Midas Gold has long term liabilities of \$50.3 million related to the Convertible Notes and the related embedded derivative.
+The Convertible Note Derivative is valued at fair value in accordance with IFRS.
+There are no circumstances in which the Corporation would be required to pay cash related to the \$24.2 million Convertible Note Derivative upon conversion of the Convertible Notes (see Notes 6 and 7 in the Interim Financial Statements).